JuliaPhysics/SolidStateDetectors.jl/docs/src/man/electric_potential.md

 ### P-type PN junction Impurity Density

 A PN junction impurity model based on lithium thermal diffusion and custom bulk impurity density.
-The surface lithium density is saturated.
+The surface lithium density is at the saturation level.
 ref: [Dai _et al._ (2023)](https://doi.org/10.1016/j.apradiso.2022.110638)

 This density model can be defined in the config file, e.g.